HUD-Software/slice-by-8-rs/README.md

 # Slice-by-8

-Rust implementation of the [Slice-by-8](http://slicing-by-8.sourceforge.net/) intel algorithm.
+Rust improved implementation of the [Slice-by-8](http://slicing-by-8.sourceforge.net/) intel algorithm.
-It provides an improved version of the original intel slice-by-8.

 Slice-by-8 do not load the standard library (a.k.a `#![no_std]`)

 ## Introduction

 Slice-by-8 provides hash function that performs CRC32c hashing using improved variant of intel's [Slice-by-8](http://slicing-by-8.sourceforge.net/) algorithm.

 Slice-by-8 is tested on little-endian but should work on big-endian architecture.

 ## Usage